Professor in the Chair of Human Computer Interaction

 Inventor and co-director of Vitamins, a London based interdisciplinary design agency.
 My personal background is in Electronics, Design and Magic.

-Exec Director of AURIL (Association for University Research and Industry Links).
-Also Director of the West of Scotland KTP Centre Previous roles with Scottish Enterprise and Freescale/Motorola
+Director of Strategic Engagement with PraxisAuril.
+Also Director of the West of Scotland KTP Centre and THELMAs Judge.
+Previous roles with Scottish Enterprise and Freescale/Motorola

 Establishing a crowd-funding platform with a unique feature set, design to step-change how inventors and innovators can raise funds for their projects.